What is vesicoureteral reflux?

 What tests will my child have?

 Depending on their age, brothers and sisters of children with vesicoureteral reflux may have an increased risk for reflux.
-Your doctor will decide if the siblings need any tests.
+Your provider will decide if the siblings need any tests.

 Voiding cystourethrogram (VCUG)